 Finally, there are many freelance designers.
 This is the best route for artists who have mastered a particular niche that is in high demand.
 These individuals will make the most money and have the longest client lists.
 The most successful freelancers have worked in the industry for decades, and who are sought out by name when a company needs a particular look or a specific type of project.

 The beauty of freelancing, though, is that you can plot your own course.
 No rule says you can start your career by freelancing, or even freelance while also working with agencies.
 You can work when you want, where you want, and on your terms.
-All of this means that you can quickly correct if you need to learn new skills or try a new market to remain competitive.
+All of this means that you can quickly correct if you need to learn new graphic design skills or try a new market to remain competitive.
 The hardest part of freelancing, of course, is the business aspects.
 You are solely responsible for legal, licensing, and tax issues and a host of other things that pop up.

 The average starting salary is between $40,000 and $47,000 per year.
 However, it's a little bit hard to identify precisely what designers make since the job titles vary considerably from company to company.
 Often, design tasks are given to others while being directed by art directors or other management.
 In other words, designers are multitaskers.